lewiii254/Kazi-Haven/README.md

-🌟 **CareerHub – Modern Job Portal**
+# 🌟 **Kazi Haven– Modern Job Portal**

-CareerHub is a modern job portal built using the MERN Stack (MongoDB, Express.js, React.js, Node.js).
+Kazi Haven is a modern job portal built using the MERN Stack (MongoDB, Express.js, React.js, Node.js).
 It allows job seekers to search and apply for jobs, manage their applications, and track their progress.
 Employers can post jobs, review applications, and manage job postings, providing a seamless hiring experience.

-🚀 Features
+## 🚀 Features
 👩‍💼 For Job Seekers:

 ✅ Search for jobs based on filters (location, category, salary, etc.)